18F/ux-guide/_pages/design/build-a-prototype.md

 ## Authorized prototyping tools

 Depending where you worked prior to joining 18F, you are probably accustomed to having some flexibility around your design toolset.
-Working for the government means only using tools that have been granted an Authority to Operate, an approval granted after a thorough review of the secuirty and privacy of a tool.
-Due to the sensitive nature much of the data we encounter of government work, we are only allowed to use GSA IT-approved tools.
+Working for the government means only using tools that have been granted an Authority to Operate, an approval granted after a thorough review of the security and privacy of a tool.
+Due to the sensitive nature of much of the data we encounter in government work, we are only allowed to use GSA IT-approved tools.

 Don’t fret!
 18F has done a great job of getting us licenses to standard prototyping [tools as listed on the TTS handbook](https://handbook.tts.gsa.gov/design/#tools).
 To request licenses, [review the TTS Handbook](https://handbook.tts.gsa.gov/design/#tools).
 Ensure you review the usage parameters for each tool.